OpenfabricAI Page pattern

 • Privacy regulations mandated on governments and businesses.

-This is where Decentralized AI once again offers us a breakthrough.
-As we move forward, we are seeing more alternative practices emerging in the form of “AI at the Edge.”
+This is where Decentralized AI projects once again offers us a breakthrough.
+As we move forward, we are seeing more alternative practices emerging in the form of “AI at the Edge”.
 This is where machine learning and algorithmic processing takes place “near” the Service Consumer, such as at a local data hub behind a firewall, effectively removing the need for data to be sent, unencrypted, analyzed, and reported on.
-As stated previously, AI requires vast amounts of data to train and execute, and this problem is resolved by transparently securing and maintaining data on the blockchain.
-From there onwards, AI at the Edge adds the final touch by opening up three distinct routes for development:
+As stated previously, AI projects requires vast amounts of data to train and execute, and this problem is resolved by transparently securing and maintaining data on the blockchain.

 • Federated learning: Globally trained AI models are optimized and retrained locally without data transfer.

-By allowing AI to train and execute in protected proprietary data environments, we allow for the collaboration of suppliers and consumers in a mutually beneficial manner.
+By allowing open source AI models to train and execute in protected proprietary data environments, we allow for the collaboration of suppliers and consumers in a mutually beneficial manner.
 The three approaches above allow for an evolving algorithmic balance to be established between individual privacy, resources, and the model’s complexity and size needs for the task at hand.

 To learn more, visit us at www.openfabric.ai

-OpenfabricAI FooterOpenfabricAI Footer
+OpenfabricAI Footer